SBK News Alert: SECURE Act

-The SECURE Act Changes Retirement Planning
+SBK News Alert: The Secure Act Changes Retirement Planning

 By Nicole Boike, CPA, CFP

 On December 20th, President Trump signed into law the Setting Every Community Up for Retirement (SECURE) Act as part of the government’s year-end spending bill.
 Effective for 2020, the bill significantly changes the rules and administration of retirement accounts and provides new incentives to encourage more plan contributions.
 Whether you are in the midst of your career or are reveling in the culmination of one, this bill includes changes that will impact your retirement.
 Below are some of its key provisions.

 RETIREMENT ACCOUNT DISTRIBUTIONS – (RETIREES)

 New Required Minimum Distribution (RMD) age.
 The age at which individuals must begin taking RMDs has been increased from 70 ½ to 72, allowing funds to continue growing tax-deferred a little longer.